 Legal Nomads was founded in 2008 and has grown quite a bit over the years.
 There are too many articles to know where to start if you are new to the site.
-Instead, I’ve set out a few of the the most popular and impactful posts in 4 different categories: food, travel, personal stories, and gluten free travel.
+So instead of going through the full list of posts, I’ve set out a few of the the most popular pieces, and those that are important to me.
+They’re in 4 different categories: food, travel, personal stories, and gluten free travel.

 If you are looking for more, please head over to the full archives page.

 How to Eat Street Food Without Getting Sick – This is one of the most frequent questions I receive, so I wanted to put together a long post with my responses, and hopefully get people to check out street eats on their next trip!

 A Brief History of Chili Peppers – A fun deep dive into one of fiery foods we love.

 An Ode to Spices – This was one of the posts that kicked off the shift here at Legal Nomads to focus more and more on food.
 It discusses why food matters, and how my celiac disease diagnosis has affected the way I see what we eat.
 But also, it looks at the flavours, the textures, the colours and all of the things that make eating exciting and interesting for many of us.

 Condiments from Around the World (And Why They Matter) – From pickles to chilli and everything in between, a long post on the table condiments we find on our travels, and how they fit into the history and culture of the places we visit.

 Hungry and Haunted in Hue – A long weekend in Hue felt like I had stepped into another, haunted world.
 This post discussed the history of Hue from the Vietnam war, as well as my food forays in the city.
 At the bottom, I’ve listed out the places you can eat if you visit.

 Pleading for Bun Rieu Soup in Cai Rang – one of my fonder memories and a great morning adventure in the Mekong Delta, where I was unceremoniously refused soup by a vendor, only to have a granny come and intervene on my behalf.